yangyi02/human-pose-estimation/README.md

 ## Introduction

 This is a Matlab implementation of the human pose estimation algorithm described in [1, 2].
 It includes pre-trained full-body and upper-body models.
-Much of the detection code is built on top of part-based model implementation of [3].
+Much of the detection code is built on top of deformable part-based model implementation [3].
 The training code implements a quadratic program (QP) solver described in [4].

-The algorithm is trained and tested using positive images from the PARSE dataset [5], the BUFFY dataset [6], and negative images from the INRIA Person Background dataset [7].
+The code is trained and tested using positive images from the PARSE dataset [5], the BUFFY dataset [6], and negative images from the INRIA Person Background dataset [7].

 Compatibility issues: The training code requires 7.5GB of memory.
 Modify line 32/33 in `code_full/learning/train.m` to use less memory at the cost of longer training times.